 \subsection{An online version of Johnson's algorithm}

 If none but the new weight~$w'(e)$ was negative, we could use \algdk based on \cref{obs:new_weight_in_cycle} with a running time of $\mathcal{O}(m + n\log n)$.
-Even better, we can heavily prune the search space and ignore all paths that have a weight of at least $-w'(e)$: Since all unprocessed edges have a non-negative weight, they cannot lead to strictly lighter paths as the ones already discovered (\ie the smallest element in \algdk's priority queue).
+Even better, we can heavily prune the search space and ignore all paths that have a weight of at least $-w'(e)$: Since all unprocessed edges have a non-negative weight, they cannot lead to strictly lighter paths than the ones already discovered (\ie the smallest element in \algdk's priority queue).

-\algjohn's algorithm~\cite{DBLP:journals/jacm/Johnson77} recasts a shortest path problem with negative weights into an equivalent non-negative analog.
+However, since $w$ may contain negative weights, we recast the shortest path problem into an equivalent non-negative analog using the potential method~\cite{DBLP:journals/jacm/Johnson77,DBLP:conf/focs/BernsteinNW22}.
 The following lemma provides the core ingredient for this to work and also forms the basis for our algorithm.
 The function $\phi$ in the lemma statement is also called \emph{potential function}. \begin{lemma}[based on~\cite{DBLP:journals/jacm/Johnson77}] Let $G = (V, E)$ be a graph with weights $w\colon E \to \mathbb R$ and let $\phi\colon V \to \mathbb R$.
 Further, let $w_\phi(u, v) = w(u, v) + \phi(v) - \phi(u)$.
 Then, any path in $G$ is a shortest path with respect to $w$ if and only if it is a shortest path with respect to $w_\phi$. \end{lemma} \begin{proof} Let $P = (v_1,\ldots,v_p)$ be a path in $G$.
 The path weight~$w_{\phi}(P)$ follows as a telescope sum that cancels out all contributions but the first and the last potential:

-The remaining potentials $\phi(v_1)$ and $\phi(v_p)$ appear on any \path{v_1}{v_p} path.
+The remaining potentials $\phi(v_1)$ and $\phi(v_p)$ appear on all \nodepath{v_1}{v_p} paths.
 Thus, a shortest path for $w_\phi$ remains a shortest path in terms of $w$ (and vice versa). \end{proof}